Have you ever felt afraid because you knew a punishment was coming?

 DO SOMETHING TOGETHER

 Play a game of Tag together.
-Have a home base where everyone is safe from being tagged.
+Have a home base where everyone is safe.
 Talk about how Jesus is our “home base.”
 With him we will never be “tagged out” for our sin.

-You are my fortress.
+Jesus, you are my fortress.
 With you I am always safe and will never be punished for my sin.
 Thank you for being punished in my place.
+Amen.